Back to Blog

 Is voice AI compliant with the FDCPA and TCPA for debt collection?

-Voice AI can be fully compliant with FDCPA, TCPA, Regulation F, and state collection laws when properly configured.
+Voice AI can be configured to comply with FDCPA, TCPA, Regulation F, and state collection laws, but compliance is never automatic.
 The platform must support required disclosures, calling time restrictions, consent tracking, and audit logging.
-Compliance ultimately depends on how the agency configures scripts and workflows - the platform provides the tools, but agencies must implement correctly.
+Compliance ultimately depends on how the agency configures scripts and workflows: the platform provides the tools, but agencies and their clients (with legal counsel) are responsible for correct implementation.

 How much can debt collection clients expect to save with voice AI?